Sales metrics: When, how, and why to track them

 The length of your sales cycle, or the time it takes for an initial lead to become an actual buying customer, helps teams evaluate the efficiency and effectiveness of their strategy.

-Pipeline Coverage
+Pipeline coverage

-Sales pipeline covers refers to the ratio between the dollar value of your sales funnel and your revenue targets.
+Sales pipeline coverage refers to the ratio between the dollar value of your sales funnel and your revenue targets.
 If, for instance, you have a pipeline coverage ratio of five, it means your total pipeline is five times your quota.
 Thus, you need to close 20% of the pipeline’s value in order to meet your sales goal.

-Deal Slippage
+Deal slippage

 If a deal doesn’t close within the intended or committed timeline, it’s considered “slippage.”
 Calculate your deal slippage rate by taking the number of deals that failed to close within their committed time period and dividing it by the total number of committed deals for that same period.
 This information is vital for identifying which deals should be prioritized in the upcoming period.